The primary goal of our research is to understand the mechanisms that control meiotic chromosome behavior at the molecular level

 The analysis of meiotic recombination and gene conversion by whole genome sequencing

 Although Drosophila has long been a powerful tool for classical genetic mapping, the precision of that mapping has not allowed us to identify those sequence motifs or chromatin structures that control the location of recombination.
 In addition, the analysis of gene conversion in Drosophila has been virtually limited to studies at one gene, rosy.
-We have performed crosses between highly inbred strains that differ by a very large number of single nucleotide polymorphisms and performed analysis of the progeny of those crosses by whole genome sequencing.
+We have performed crosses between highly inbred strains that differ by a very large number of single nucleotide polymorphisms and performed analysis of the progeny of those crosses by whole-genome sequencing.
 These data have extended our understanding of gene conversion and have precisely mapped recombination (crossover) sites to small physical intervals.
-Using this novel method we were also able to identify a 7-bp sequence motif, GTGGAAA, enriched near crossovers but not near gene conversions.
-We are currently expanding the scope of this work to identify more recombination and gene conversion locations as well as attempting to identify proteins that may have an affinity for this motif.
+Using this novel method we are able to search for motifs near sites of gene conversion and crossing over on both the X chromosome and the autosomes.
+We are currently expanding the scope of this work to identify more recombination and gene conversion locations, to look for evidence of meiotic events in mutants defective in certain meiotic processes, and to attempt to identify proteins that may have an affinity for this motif.

 The molecular biology of the homologous segregation process:

 The mechanisms of controlling chromosome movement during prometaphase I